 The EEPROM interrupt is generated when an EEPROM erase or write cycle has ended.
 The EEPROM interrupt must first be enabled by setting the DEE bit in the relevant interrupt register.
 However, as the EEPROM interrupt is contained within a Multi-function Interrupt, the associated multi-function interrupt enable bit must also be set.
 When an EEPROM erase or write cycle ends, the DEF request flag and its associated multi-function interrupt request flag will both be set high.
-If the global, EEPROM and multi-function interrupts are enabled and the stack is not full, a jump to the associated Multi-function Interrupt flag will be automatically reset, the EEPROM interrupt flag must be manually reset by the application program.
+If the global, EEPROM and multi-function interrupts are enabled and the stack is not full, a jump to the associated Multi-function Interrupt vector will take place.
+When the interrupt is serviced only the Multi-function interrupt flag will be automatically reset, the EEPROM interrupt flag must be manually reset by the application program.
 The EMI bit will also be automatically cleared to disable other interrupts.
 More details can be obtained in the Interrupts section.